dbakewel/netbots/README.md

     * Remove the need to specify robot port (-p) by having the robot find an available port.

 4. Understand how computer resources and network reliability affect a real-time system.
-    * Run a tournament all on one computer and then run the same tournament all on different computers.
+    * Run a tournament with all processes on one computer and then run the same tournament with all processes on different computers.
 Watch the network and CPU use.
     * What's the difference in outcome?
     * What if you speed up the server by using the -stepsec server option or change the -droprate server option?
     * How do the stats differ?
 Why do they differ?